When I wrote about my cost of living in Bangkok, a common question I got by email was:

 Offshore insurance companies will also renew your insurance without age limits and you can keep the plan when moving to a new country.

 Alternatively, you can check out ACS.
-Their ACS Health in Asia plan is good for expats who are living in South East Asia.
+Their ACS Health in Asia plan is one of the best value for money for expats who are living in South East Asia.

 Insurance brokers in Thailand do offer offshore insurance.
 But brokers who sell only local insurance complain that offshore insurance isn’t licensed in Thailand.